alexissabourin/.dotfiles-linux/README.md

 ## Stowing

 I use [stow](https://github.com/aspiers/stow) to symlink my dotfiles.
-I usually use the `stow .` command at the roots of this repository and the `.config` folder.
+I usually use the `stow .` command at the roots of this repository, the `.config` folder and the omitted `.tmuxp` folder.

 ## SSH